 Ownership Structure

-GTB was formed by Transredes in April 1997 to serve as the Bolivian transportation company which would develop, construct, finance, own, operate and administer the Bolivian section of BBPL.
-Since the joint venture participates in GTB through the Transredes, Enron and Shell participate according to their interests under the Subscription and Shareholders’ Agreement.
+GTB was formed by Transredes in April 1997, to serve as the Bolivian transportation company which would develop, construct, finance, own, operate and administer the Bolivian section of BBPL.
+Enron and Shell participate in GTB indirectly via their respective interests in Transredes and directly, each holding a 17% share in the company.
+Interests under the Subscription and Shareholders’ Agreement.

 The chart below shows the basic ownership structure for GTB: